YiLimath/YiLimath.github.io/_pages/agent-system/prompt-chaining.md

 Each stage can be replayed from its artifact when a supplier changes a field or the policy is revised.

+## Reference basis

+This pattern follows Gulli, *Agentic Design Patterns*, Chapter 1, and Dibia, *Designing Multi-Agent Systems*, the explicit workflow treatment in Chapters 2 and 6.
+Anthropic gives an independent engineering description of prompt chaining and its intermediate gates in [Building effective agents](https://www.anthropic.com/engineering/building-effective-agents).

 ## Figure

 ![Prompt chaining workflow](/images/agent-system/02-prompt-chaining.svg)